Xavion 1.42 is here now!

 Plus, Xavion will estimate your ETA and fuel burn at different altitudes, so you can choose the fastest or the most efficient path.

-At just $99.99, Xavion is a fraction of the price of a traditional glass cockpit.
+At just $19.99/month (or $199/year if you try it for a month and then decide to save by buying by the year), Xavion is a fraction of the price of a traditional glass cockpit.
 Plus, you’ll be able to connect to X-Plane and have the most powerful avionics available in a flight simulator.
 Get it in the App Store now.

 What our customers say